- Except in special cases, authors should be NCTE members.

 - notation if on LinkedIn

-All pieces we choose to publish will be copyedited; sometimes, they may be returned to you for clarification.
+All pieces chosen for publication will be copyedited; occasionally a post may be returned to the author for clarification or revision.

-Literacy & NCTE editors reserve the right to make editorial changes in any blog piece accepted for publication to enhance clarity, conciseness, or style.
+Literacy & NCTE editors reserve the right to make editorial changes in any blog post accepted for publication to enhance clarity, conciseness, or style.
 The editors’ decisions are final.